Remarks on Contact and Jacobi Geometry: Kirillov and contact groupoids

-\begin{definition} A \emph{Kirillov groupoid} is a $\mathbb{R}^{\times}$-groupoid equipped with a homogeneous multiplicative Poisson structure.
-Kirillov groupoids with trivial $\R^\ti$-bundle will be called \emph{Jacobi groupoids}.
-If the Poisson structure is non-degenerate, i.e. a symplectic structure, then we will speak of a \emph{contact groupoid}. \end{definition} \begin{remark} In other words, a contact groupoid is a \emph{homogeneous symplectic groupoid}, i.e. a symplectic groupoid $(\cG,\zw)$ equipped additionally with a compatible principal $\Rt$-bundle structure $\rmh$ such that $\Rt$ acts by groupoid isomorphisms and $\zw$ is homogeneous of degree $1$ with respect to this action, $\rmh_t^*\zw=t\,\zw$.
-Symplectic groupoids have been defined by Weinstein \cite{Weinstein:1987} and, under different names, independently by Karasev \cite{Karasev:1987} and Zakrzewski \cite{Zakrzewski:1990,Zakrzewski:1990a}.
-They can be understood as groupoids $\cG\rightrightarrows M$ equipped with a \emph{multiplicative} symplectic form $\zw$.
-The notion of a homogeneous symplectic groupoid can be traced back to Libermann \cite{Libermann:1995}, however her notion of homogeneity is in terms of a vector field and not an action of $\R^\ti$, so does not cover the case of an arbitrary line bundle. \end{remark} \begin{example} Let $\cG$ be a Lie groupoid.
-Then, the cotangent bundle $\sT^*\cG$ is canonically a symplectic groupoid \cite{Weinstein:1987} with respect to the canonical symplectic form $\zw_\cG$ on $\sT^*\cG$.
+\begin{Remark} A contact groupoid is a \emph{homogeneous symplectic groupoid}, i.e., a symplectic groupoid $(\cG,\zw)$ equipped additionally with a compatible principal $\Rt$-bundle structure~$\rmh$ such that $\Rt$ acts by groupoid isomorphisms and $\zw$ is homogeneous of degree $1$ with respect to this action, $\rmh_t^*\zw=t\,\zw$.
+Symplectic groupoids have been def\/ined by Weinstein \cite{Weinstein:1987} and, under dif\/ferent names, independently by Karasev \cite{Karasev:1987} and Zakrzewski \cite{Zakrzewski:1990,Zakrzewski:1990a}.
+They can be understood as groupoids $\cG\rightrightarrows M$ equipped with a \emph{multiplicative} symplectic form~$\zw$.
+The notion of a~homogeneous symplectic groupoid can be traced back to Libermann~\cite{Libermann:1995}, however her notion of homogeneity is in terms of a vector f\/ield and not an action of $\R^\ti$, so does not cover the case of an arbitrary line bundle. \end{Remark} \begin{Example} Let $\cG$ be a Lie groupoid.
+Then, the cotangent bundle $\sT^*\cG$ is canonically a~symplectic groupoid \cite{Weinstein:1987} with respect to the canonical symplectic form $\zw_\cG$ on $\sT^*\cG$.
 The manifold of units is the dual $\rmA^*(\cG)$ of the Lie algebroid $\rmA(\cG)$ of $\cG$, embedded into $\sT^*\cG$ as the conormal bundle $\zn^*M$.
 We will refer to it as to the \emph{canonical symplectic groupoid of $\cG$}.
-It has a vector bundle structure compatible with the groupoid structure in the sense that homotheties $\rml_t(\zvy_y)=t.\zvy_y$ in the vector bundle $\sT^*\cG\to\cG$ act as groupoid morphisms (it is a \emph{$\mathcal{VB}$-groupoid}).
-The source and the target maps $s,t:\sT^*\cG\to\rmA^*(\cG)$ intertwine the homotheties in $\sT^*\cG\to\cG$ with that in $\rmA^*(\cG)\to M$.
-It is now clear that removing the level sets $Z_s=s^{-1}(\{ 0\})$ and $Z_t=t^{-1}(\{ 0\})$ gives us an open-dense subgroupoid \be \mathcal{C}(\cG)=\sT^*\cG\setminus\{ Z_s\cup Z_t\}\rightrightarrows \rmA^*(\cG)\setminus \{0\} \ee of $\sT^*\cG$.
-In other words, $\mathcal{C}(\cG)$ consists of covectors from $\sT^*\cG$ which vanish on vectors tangent to source or target fibers.
-Of course, being an open subgroupoid of $\sT^*\cG$ it is still a symplectic groupoid, but as the zero section of $\sT^*\cG$ has been removed and as $\mathcal{C}(\cG)$ remains $\Rt$-invariant, the group $\Rt$ acts on $\mathcal{C}(\cG)$ by non-zero homotheties in a free and proper way.
-The symplectic form remains homogeneous of degree $1$ with respect to this action, so we are dealing with a contact groupoid.
-The contact groupoid $\mathcal{C}(\cG)$ is canonically associated with the groupoid $\cG$ and will be called the \emph{canonical contact groupoid of $\cG$}.
-In the traditional picture, it should be viewed as the reduced groupoid $\mathcal{C}(\cG)/\Rt$ which is an open-dense submanifold of the projectivisation bundle $\mathcal{P}(\sT^*\cG)$. \end{example} \begin{remark} We will show that Jacobi groupoids in our sense coincide with the Jacobi groupoids defined by Iglesias-Ponte \& Marrero in \cite{Iglesias-Ponte:2003} (also see \cite{Iglesias-Ponte:2004}), while our contact groupoids are contact groupoids in the sense of Dazord \cite{Dazord:1995}.
-The latter are more general and the same time conceptually simpler than that of Kerbrat \& Souici-Benhammadi \cite{Kerbrat:1993}, which require a globally defined contact form (whose multiplicativity is twisted by a multiplicative function). \end{remark}
+It has a vector bundle structure compatible with the groupoid structure in the sense that homotheties \smash{$\rml_t(\zvy_y)=t.\zvy_y$} in the vector bundle $\sT^*\cG\to\cG$ act as groupoid morphisms (it is a \emph{$\mathcal{VB}$-groupoid}).
+The source and the target maps $s,t\colon \sT^*\cG\to\rmA^*(\cG)$ intertwine the homotheties in $\sT^*\cG\to\cG$ with that in $\rmA^*(\cG)\to M$.
+It is now clear that removing the level sets $Z_s=s^{-1}(\{ 0\})$ and $Z_t=t^{-1}(\{ 0\})$ gives us an open-dense subgroupoid